PSR-PASS: Philmont Advisor Skills School

 Program Overview: After checking in and processing the evening before, the course will start with a quick tour of the Day 1 process in base camp, gear shakedown, and outfitting services for food and supplies.
 The crew is taken to a backcountry trailhead for a short hike to a camp where the training will commence.
 The next day includes a short hike and a return to base camp for continued sessions, tours of the Villa Philmonte and the National Scouting Museum.
 The closing dinner will be a special opportunity for recognition and closing words and presentation of the official PASS patch.

-Schedule: The Winter PASS program will be offered during multiple weekends during the Winter Adventure camping season.
+Schedule: The PASS program will be offered during multiple weekends during the year.
 Arrival dates are on Fridays, with departures on Monday mornings.
 See below for a basic outline of the schedule.
 Weekends the program will be offered are:

 Arrival Day, Orientation, base camp tour, begin gear shakedown (please arrive by 4pm)

 Gear Shakedown, transport to backcountry, hike to camp, begin skills training, fundamentals of Philmont camping.

 Continue Philmont camping skills, introduction to Philmont Second Season programs, return to base, tour Villa Philmonte, Classroom Sessions, Banquet